nolageek/twitch/README.md

-!littleedie | Latest quote from the `littleedie` twitter bot !bigedie | Latest quote from the `bigedie` twitter bot !slap `user` `item` | Slap `user` with a `item` (sigle word) !lydia | Lydia makes an appearance on stream.
+!littleedie | Latest quote from the `littleedie` twitter bot !bigedie | Latest quote from the `bigedie` twitter bot !slap `user` `item` | Slap `user` with a `item` (sigle word) !lydia | Adds +1 to the `lydia` counter.
+When Lydia makes an appearance on stream.
-!jc | Adds +1 to the `jesus` counter when nolageek gets jump scared !commands | This page.
+!jc | Adds +1 to the `jesus` counter when nolageek gets jump scared !yawn | Adds +1 to the 'yawn' counter when nolageek is caught yawning on stream !commands | This page.
 |
 **Point Management** |